obibring/grunt-angular-service/README.md

 Whether to define the module by passing a dependency argument to ```angular.module```. eg: ```angular.module('myModule, [])```.

+#### choose
+Type: `String`

+Declare a specific property to export.
+Use this if your library exports multiple properties and you're only interested in one of them.

 #### dependencies
 Type: ```Array``` Default Value: ```null```